jlefkoff/vzdv/README.md

 Additional CLI parameters can be found by running the app with the `--help` flag.

+## Deploying

-When running in production, you should have this app behind some sort of reverse proxy that provides HTTPS, like [Caddy](https://caddyserver.com/), as this app doesn't (and won't) provide HTTPS support.
+This app makes few assertions about how it should be ran.
+You can run it directly, put it into a systemd unit file, run in a Docker container, etc. You _will_ need to have this app behind some sort of reverse proxy that provides HTTPS, like [Caddy](https://caddyserver.com/).

 ## License